masciugo/genealogy/README.md

     1. Add to Gemfile: gem ‘genealogy’ or, if you want to be on the edge, gem 'genealogy', git: "https://github.com/masciugo/genealogy.git"
     2. Install required gems: bundle install
 2. Alter model table
-    * Add required columns to your table if they not exists: For example:
+    * Add required columns to your table if they do not exist.
+For example:

     `rails g migration add_parents_to_<table> sex:string father_id:integer mother_id:integer [current_spouse_id:integer]`